lechium/Breezy/README.md

 [SDAirDropTransferManager.m](../master/Research/sharingd%20daemon/SDAirDropTransferManager.m)

-tl;dr the transfer needs a "handler" to determine what to do with the file once the transfer is complete. if this handler is nil, it throws an exception and the transfer is killed.
+tl;dr the transfer needs a "handler" to determine what to do with the file once the transfer is complete. if this handler is nil, it throws an exception and the transfer is killed. (this exception is only thrown on versions < 13, just mentioned for posterity, not incredibly relevant)

 ```Objective-C
 - (id)determineHandlerForTransfer:(id)transfer